NateClarkTech/Software-Engineering-3/README.md

 	the details given by the user

 Models
-IdeaBoard
+IdeaBoard -Bilge -Nate
 Title: title of the board (max 64 char)
 description: description text for the board (max 128 characters)
 is_public: privacy setting of the board (True = public, False = private)
 created_at: time board was created
 updated_at: time board was last edited
 user: points to the user who owns the board
-ItemLabel
+ItemLabel -Bilge
 label_name: name of a label (max 15 characters)
 label_board: board the label is on
 IdeaBoardItem
 title: title of the item (max 64 characters)
 description: description of the item (optional)
 item_image: attached image file of the item (optional)
 image_sound: attached sound file of the item (optional)
 note_label: attached label of the item (optional)
 created_at: time item was created